 What are the advantages of hemp fabric?

 Hemp is one of the strongest and most durable organic fibers available today, which makes it an excellent choice for outerwear.
-Hemp clothing is even said to have triple the tensile strength of cotton.
+Hemp clothing is even said to have triple the tensile strength of cotton, according to ScienceDirect.
 It blends easily with other fibers to produce a hemp-hybrid material, and this technique retains the strength of the hemp fibers while adding the comfort of softer, more refined fabrics.

 Is hemp a renewable resource?